zenika-open-source/hygie/docs/guide/registerToken.md

 Go to the [Github](#github) or [Gitlab](#gitlab) section following your needs.

-Once the corresponding form will be filled, a `Connected to Git-Webhooks!` issue will be created in your repository.
+Once the corresponding form will be filled, a `Connected to Hygie!` issue will be created in your repository.
 If not, please check the provided token.

 ## Github